 There is no better way to find out about a place than by walking round it.
 There are local detailed 'Paths Around' booklets for many towns and villages throughout the Scottish Borders, these are available at a nominal cost of £1-2 from Visitor Information centres (Jedburgh VIC telephone 08706 080404) or by phoning 01835 825 060 and speaking to the Ranger Service.

 Scottish Borders Council’s Countryside Ranger Service operate a 'Guided Walks' programme all year round, including winter walks.
-Varying in length and terrain, full details of the Ranger led walks can be found on the Council’s Events Calendar.
+Varying in length and terrain, full details of the Ranger led walks can be found here.